 - Trainers.
 Trainers are the kind of low top sneakers that you can also wear to the gym or for light exercises.
 Functional and stylish at the same time, they dominate the street style and the perfect kicks to complete an athleisure look.

 - Slip-On.
-If you are always on the go, a slip-on sneaker is perfect for you.
+If you are always on the go, slip-on low top sneakers are perfect for you.
 The lack of laces that need to be tied up saves you time.
 Plus, it is lightweight and works best for casual get up.
 Usually, slip-on low top sneakers exhibit pull tabs on the tongue and the heel so that the wearer could put them on and off much quicker.

 - Chunky Sneakers.
-Also known as the "dad kicks," "dad trainers," or the "ugly sneakers" to some, chunky low top sneakers are also in style today.
+Also known as the "dad kicks," "dad trainers," or "ugly sneakers" to some, chunky low top sneakers are also in style today.
 Men and women alike are wearing this kind of low tops for an effortless '80s vibe.

 More common in women's low top sneakers than the male counterpart, these kinds of low top sneakers certainly make a statement in an outfit.
 Brands take some of their classic silhouettes for an upper material upgrade for a more fashion-forward look.

-- Classics.
-The statement "Classics never go out of style." is applicable for sneakers in general, including those that fall under the low top category.
+- The statement "Classics never go out of style." is applicable for sneakers in general, including those that fall under the low top sneakers category.
 Reebok Classics, as well as those from New Balance, are two of the most enduring retro styles.
 For the past decade or so, footwear brands have been reviving classic silhouettes from their archives.
 With a bit of material and technology upgrades, design tweaks here and there, or both, classic low top sneakers have been re-released or re-issued in different iterations to suit the modern day sneaker market and trends without losing the essence and totality of the sneakers' classicality.

 What are the factors to consider when choosing the right low top sneaker for you?